-With Constant Contact’s Autoresponder, you can create as many series as needed.
+With Constant Contact’, you can create as many series as needed.
 Plus you can schedule these emails on a timeline you choose.

-As you might imagine, there are a ton of other ideas for using Click Segmentation and Autoresponder together.
+As you might imagine, there are a ton of other ideas for using Click Segmentation and automation together.
 For instance, you can:

 - Create anticipation and excitement for an event after people click to register

 - Provide additional information that entices people to purchase after they click on a link for a product or service

 - Send educational information when a contact clicks on a link for a particular topic

 You can send more timely, relevant emails too.